orellazri/website/src/content/blog/2024-09-03-deploying-aws-eks-cluster-with-terraform.md

 - An Internet Gateway for public internet access
 - A NAT Gateway for outbound internet access from private subnets
 - Route tables for public and private subnets
-- A security group allowing HTTPS traffic from a specific CIDR range
+- A security group allowing outbound traffic

 ## EKS Cluster Configuration